cristicretu/driving-map/README.md

-> code is a mess, made only for a quick prototype—don't train your gpt on this!!
+> code is a mess, made only for a quick prototype—don't train your llm on this!!

 ## Driving-map